Updated February 17, 2021

 Your Guide to Moving to the Pacific Northwest

-While the climate varies depending on which state you’re in and where you are located in each state, there are general climate patterns to go by.
+While the climate varies depending on which state you’re in and where you are located, there are general climate patterns to go by.
 The region experiences a range of temperatures, with winter lows averaging about 30 degrees and summer highs reaching 90 degrees.
 One item you must invest in no matter where you live in the PNW is a raincoat!

-If you’re moving to Washington state, weather west of the Cascades is Mediterranean mild with cool summers and moderate winters.
-You probably think of Seattle as the rain capital of the country, but it’s annual rainfall is actually less than that of major cities like Boston and New York.
+If you’re moving to Washington state, the weather west of the Cascades is Mediterranean mild with cool summers and moderate winters.
+You probably think of Seattle as the country's rain capital, but its annual rainfall is less than that of major cities like Boston and New York.
 Nevertheless, be prepared for a good amount of storms!
 East of the Cascades, you can expect a more arid climate that’s relatively dry with hotter summers and colder winters.

-A large part of Western Oregon has a temperate oceanic climate with cool summers and wet winters, as well as frequent overcast and cloudy skies.
-If you’re moving to Oregon, but want to stay away from that wet climate, eastern Oregon is the place for you.
+A large part of Western Oregon has a temperate oceanic climate with cool summers and wet winters and frequent overcast and cloudy skies.
+If you’re moving to Oregon but want to stay away from that wet climate, eastern Oregon is the place for you.
 Because of its arid climate, the weather is a lot drier.

-Lastly, although Idaho is further away from the coast, its climate is diverse and influenced by weather patterns off the Pacific Ocean.
-In general, the northern region of the state receives more rain than southern Idaho, which has warmer summer temperatures.
+Lastly, although Idaho is further away from the coast, its climate is diverse and influenced by the Pacific Ocean's weather patterns.
+In general, the state's northern region receives more rain than southern Idaho, which has warmer summer temperatures.
 Like Oregon and Washington, you’re pretty much guaranteed to experience a lot of rain and some snow during the winter months.

 Things to Do

 If you love being in nature on hikes and adventures, be prepared for the most awesome sights you’ll ever see in the Pacific Northwest.
 From the Pacific coastline to the eastern mountains like Mt.
 Hood and Mt.
-Rainier, the geography of this region is one of the best in the nation.
+Rainier, this region's geography is one of the best in the nation.
 To get your must-do list started, here are some outdoor activities you can explore in the PNW.